VinceMan54321/Sudoku/README.md

 # Sudoku
 Sudoku game implementation using JavaScript, HTML, and CSS.
-Features include dark mode, different timers, and multiple difficulty levels.
+Features include dark mode, different timers, multiple difficulty levels, and a like button.
 Additional updates and features incoming!